beleon/sokoban/README.md

 # Sokoban

 An implementation of the classic Sokoban game in Haskell.
-To fully functioning prototype including one hardcoded map and a very simple terminal UI was build over the course of two train rides.
+The fully functioning prototype including one hardcoded map and a very simple terminal UI was build over the course of two train rides.